RakhithJK/haraka-Haraka-wiki/Contributing.md

 We love and appreciate contributions to Haraka.

+### To contribute money

+1. Create an issue
+2. Use [Bountysource](https://www.bountysource.com/teams/haraka/issues) to post a bounty on that issue

-### To contribute, use the Github "Pull Request" mechanism
+### To contribute code, use the Github "Pull Request" mechanism

 #### Overview